santos-404/santos-404/README.md

   <p>Feel free to take a look at whatever catches your eye, enjoy!</p>
 </div>

-> You can find my dotfiles and my Neovim config on [dotfiles](https://github.com/santos-404/dotfiles) & [init.lua](https://github.com/santos-404/init.lua).
+> You can find my Arch dotfiles and my Neovim config on [dotfiles](https://github.com/santos-404/dotfiles) & [init.lua](https://github.com/santos-404/init.lua).